 Program areas at San Diego Biomedical Research Institute

 HIV/AIDS: The World Health Organization recently estimated that 36.7 million people live with HIV/AIDS worldwide with 1 million HIV-related deaths every year.
 New infections are estimated at an alarming 1.8 million worldwide.
 Developing a successful HIV vaccine is a major global health initiative.
-Research at SDBRI is focused on introducing novel designs to create an HIV vaccine that increases the frequency of recipients who respond successfully to the vaccine.
-The new SDBRI strategy of using HIV virus-like particles (VLPs) as a vaccine platform is showing great promise.
-In addition, over the past two years SDBRI scientists have identified pieces of the immune system that do not respond to HIV vaccines.
-This is very important because it allows us to identify those pieces of the immune system that are missing in some people.
+Research at SDBRI is focused on introducing novel designs to create an HIV vaccine that more people respond to.
+The SDBRI strategy of using HIV virus-like particles (VLPs) as a vaccine platform is showing great promise.
+In addition, over the past year SDBRI scientists have designed ways to identify factors that help the immune system to respond to HIV vaccines.
+This is very important because it might allow us to enhance the vaccine making it work in more people.
 SDBRI continues to participate in a multi-organization HIV vaccine research program.
-Our investigators work with scientists across the U.S. and in several foreign countries, including The Netherlands and China.
-A Staff Scientist from China received salary & benefits while being trained at SDBRI in a variety of cellular, molecular and biochemical techniques to better understand the human response to vaccines.
+Our investigators work with scientists across the U.S. and in several foreign countries, including The Netherlands and Malaysia.
+A Staff Scientist from Malaysia received salary & benefits while being trained at SDBRI in a variety of cellular, molecular and biochemical techniques to better understand the human response to vaccines.

 Who funds San Diego Biomedical Research Institute